jangroth/markdownhelper/README.md

 # CLI Helper for Markdown (WIP)

-Adds or removes table of contents to  markdown document.
+Adds or removes tables of content (TOC) to or from markdown documents.

 ```bash
 ./bin/mdh --help